mdmtk/docs/edge/source/guide/xml/generate.md

 ### About CSP XML Parms

-In order to make sure your XML is well structured and follows the MX Framework definition.
+In order to make sure your XML is well structured and follows the MXMS definition.
 It is recommended that the XML be constructed using the DSDtoXML tool.
 The XML structure contains a possible tree of `characteristic` and `parm` attributes along with their values.
 Each CSP will generate a different XML tree based on how the CSP has grouped features together.
 By comparing the XML generated to the values you choose within the DSDtoXML tool will give you a way to identify the values that you may need to change dynamically.
 Typically the values that the MDM client will change will be the free form text fields.
 It is not recommended that other types of characteristics are changed dynamically.
 A set of XML characteristic and parm uages can be found in the associated CSP RTF file found in the `RTF` folder.
 You can also generate this document using the DSDtoXML tool by  selecting the "Save RTF" button.

->Note: Notice in the example below we are using the DSDtoXML tool to generate a Wi-Fi profile to add a new Wi-Fi network.
-In the tool we put in placeholder text that we can replace with our MDM client code before submitting the XML to the MX framework.
+>**Note:** Notice in the example below we are using the DSDtoXML tool to generate a Wi-Fi profile to add a new Wi-Fi network.
+In the tool we put in placeholder text that we can replace with our MDM client code before submitting the XML to the MXMS.

 ![img](images/xmlgenrelationship.jpg)